 Your child recently has participated in Reading Is Fundamental's (RIF) Book for Ownership program.
 We are thrilled to partner with RIF to provide children with the opportunity to choose new, high quality books to take home and own.
 In addition, we are committed to extending our focus on reading with many other resources and activities as part of the Books for Ownership program.
-In order to understand the impact of Books for Ownership on the children who participate, we are requesting that you answer a few short survey questions which you can find at the following link https://tinyurl.com/BFO-Parents.
-We appreciate your time.
+In order to understand the impact of Books for Ownership on the children who participate, we are requesting that you answer a few short survey questions.
 This type of information helps RIF and us continue to evaluate and provide the strongest programs to support all of our children to learn to read and give them the fundamental building blocks to reach their highest potential.
 And, you are always welcome to visit RIF.org/literacy-central to find activities, videos, and more to support your children at home.
 Thank you for your support.